SGAC: A Graph Neural Network Framework for Imbalanced and Structure-Aware AMP Classification

-The contributions of our paper can be summarized as follows: \begin{itemize} \item We propose to use Omegafold to predict the 3D spatial structures of peptides, enabling the incorporation of spatial structural information into AMP classification. \item We develop \method{}, which employs GNNs to encode spatial characteristics of each peptide and integrates Weight-enhanced Contrastive Learning and Pseudo-label Distillation to address the class imbalance and improve classification accuracy. \item Experiments on publicly available AMP and non-AMP datasets demonstrate that our \method{} significantly outperforms traditional sequence-based methods and achieves state-of-the-art performance among graph-based models, validating its effectiveness in AMP classification. \end{itemize}
+The contributions of our paper can be summarized as follows: \begin{itemize} \item {We propose a lightweight peptide graph construction mechanism for spatial AMP prediction, which predicts 3D structures using OmegaFold and constructs graphs based on C$_\alpha$ atoms, effectively capturing backbone geometry while minimizing redundant atomic details.} \item We develop \method{}, which employs GNNs to encode spatial characteristics of each peptide and integrates Weight-enhanced Contrastive Learning and Pseudo-label Distillation to address the class imbalance and improve classification accuracy. \item Experiments on publicly available AMP and non-AMP datasets demonstrate that our \method{} significantly outperforms traditional sequence-based methods and achieves state-of-the-art performance, validating its effectiveness in AMP classification. \end{itemize}

-\section{Methodology}
+\section{2.
+Methodology}

 In this paper, we focus on improving the prediction accuracy of AMPs and non-AMPs by leveraging the spatial structural information of peptides.
 We first predict the 3D structures of peptides based on their amino acid sequences using Omegafold \cite{wu2022high} and construct peptide graphs from the C$_\alpha$ positions of the residues \cite{yim2023se,liu2024dynamic,watson2022broadly}.
 Then, we introduce a novel approach, \method{}, which leverages a Graph Neural Network (GNN) as a \textbf{Graph Encoder} to generate comprehensive peptide representations.
 To address the class imbalance issue and refine predictions, \textbf{Weight-enhanced Contrastive Learning} clusters similar peptides and separates dissimilar ones by assigning specific weights to positive and negative pairs.
-Furthermore, \textbf{Weight-enhanced Pseudo-label Distillation} dynamically generates reliable and high confidence pseudo labels, ensuring balanced representation of AMPs and non-AMPs while enforcing consistency with a weighted loss function.
+Furthermore, \textbf{Weight-enhanced Pseudo-label Distillation} dynamically generates reliable and high confidence pseudo labels, ensuring balanced representation of AMPs and non-AMPs while enforcing consistency.